bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.report_create

-- `"failure.report_create"`: (object) There was a failure in getting an ID for submitting results from the configured collector.
+There was a failure in getting an ID for submitting results from the configured collector.

 This event includes the following attributes: